Bean-Vic/Homework-Aug-2025/HW4/Vincent/note.md

 ## 5. Explain event delegation.
 Why is it important?

 **Answer:** Event delegation is a technique where you attach a single event listener to a parent element and handle events for its children using `event.target`.
+It relied on event bubbling where events propagate from the target element up through its ancestors

 **Why it's important:**
 - **Efficiency:** Fewer event listeners compared to adding them directly to each child element